PRIVACY & COOKIES NOTICE

 We may transfer personal data to countries outside the European Economic Area (“EEA”), including to countries which have different data protection standards to those which apply in the EEA.
 Any transfer of your data outside the EEA is covered by appropriate safeguards (conclusion of the European Commission’s standard contractual clauses) compliant with applicable legislation regarding personal data protection.
 You may request a copy of the applicable safeguards (by contacting us as outlined below).

 For any questions concerning personal data transfers outside the European Economic Area, you can contact us at the address given below (“Contact details of the data protection officer (DPO)” section.

 Personal data retention periods

-Your personal data is stored for as long as required for the purpose for which it was collected (cf. table below) unless you request its deletion, you withdraw your consent or there is a legal obligation to store it for a longer period.
-It will be destroyed at the end of this period or within a month of any deletion requests.
+Your personal data will be kept for the time necessary to carry out purposes for which they were collected (cf. table below) unless you request its erasure, you withdraw your consent or there is a legal obligation to keep them for a longer period.
+They will be deleted at the end of this period or within one (1) month of any erasure requests.

 The data retention periods are listed in the table below.

 Please note, your data will be destroyed within one (1) month maximum from the date you requested to unsubscribe.